Health Topics

 Normal Function

 The protein produced from the HLA-DRB1 gene, called the beta chain, attaches (binds) to another protein called the alpha chain, which is produced from the HLA-DRA gene.
 Together, they form a functional protein complex called the HLA-DR antigen-binding heterodimer.
-This complex displays foreign peptides to the immune system to trigger the body's immune response.
+This complex displays foreign peptides to the immune system to trigger an immune response.

 Health Conditions Related to Genetic Changes